Welcome to our 36th offering of quality flowerbulbs and seed garlic, and to our cooperative’s 43rd year.

 This year’s list includes over two dozen locally grown varieties, including garlic, sunchokes, peonies and colchicum, and 18 NEW! or BACK! items.
 Look for the the “Good Deal for 2020!” note in product descriptions for especially good deals.

-Fedco Bulbs is a branch of Fedco Seeds, Inc., a consumer/worker cooperative.
+Fedco Bulbs is a division of Fedco Seeds, Inc., a consumer/worker cooperative.
 Write us with your suggestions and comments.
 Your interest and support help keep us growing.
 On behalf of Kip Penney, Bulbs Coordinator, and the rest of the Bulbs team, thank you and keep your hands dirty in that good clean dirt.

 Fedco Bulbs Area Coordinator